marcolanaro/JS-Dijkstra/Readme.md

 ## Dijkstra in a Grid

 You have the possibility to use Dijkstra's algorithm in a classic game map with `{x,y,z}` coordinates.
-For use this worker you need a browser like Mozilla Firefox that support nested workers.
+You can use an all-in-one worker: `src/dijkstra-grid.js` or the plugin `src/plugin/dijkstra-grid.js` to the standard worker `src/dijkstra.js`.
+The problem with the second possibility is that you need a browser that support nested worker.
+At the moment, webkit browsers don't support this feature.

 ### How to call the worker